-From the Super Bowl to gamers, from church services to government meetings, from trade shows to software support, from political shows to new casts, to regular online “shows” and corporate meetings, Live Webcasting is changing the media world.
+From the Super Bowl to gamers, from church services to government meetings, from trade shows to software support, from political shows to new casts, to regular online “shows” and corporate meetings, Live Webcasting and streaming media is changing the media world.
 Live “shows” are popping up everywhere online.
 More and more national networks are streaming live shows on YouTube Live.

 Trade shows are now offering “virtual tickets” online to keynotes and other sessions, surprised to find live streaming webcasts actually INCREASE on-site event attendance.

 There are now live webcasts of funeral services and weddings, where travel for participants may be difficult or impossible.

 Podcasting, previously known as “audioblogging”, has its roots dating back to the 1980s.
 With the advent of broadband internet and portable digital audio playback devices such as the iPod, podcasting began to catch hold in late 2004.
 On December 3, 2005, “podcast” was named the word of the year in 2005 by the New Oxford American.
 (Wikipedia)

 Adam Carolla, who you might remember from the old “Man Show”, has generated a podcast industry giant well branded as “Podcast One”.